FlatFilers/mcp-server-flatfile/README.md

 * **createDraftSpace** - Create a draft of a space: Creates a draft of a space
 * **createEnvironment** - Create an environment: Create a new environment
 * **createEvent** - Create an event: Create an event
-* **createGuest** - Create a guest: Guests are only there to upload, edit, and download files and perform their tasks in a specific Space.
 * **createGuidanceSpace** - Create a new guidance: Creates a new guidance
 * **createGuideEnvironment** - Create a guide: Creates a guide
 * **createIdVersion** - createId: createId